5 Most Effective Salmon Fishing Rigs Used By Salmon Guides

 Salmon: 10 to 16 pounds, with the ideal size being 14 pounds, and a diameter of 0.011 inches.

-Float Fishing Salmon Fishing Rigs
+Float Fishing Rigs For Salmon

 salmon leaders for float fishing

-Float fishing is often the most effective method for salmon fishing in rivers deeper than 3 feet and less than 15 feet deep.
-Whether I’m fishing in lakes or rivers, I utilize the same setup.
-The only distinction is that in a lake, if the depth exceeds the length of my rod (typically over 7 feet), I use a slip float.
+Float fishing is often the most effective method for salmon fishing in rivers deeper than three feet and less than fifteen feet deep.

 In rivers, where longer rods ranging from 10 to 12 feet are preferred, I opt for a fixed float in water depths up to 12 feet.